-2. It has the ability to spark new ideas
+2. Ability to spark new ideas

 You may, for example, encourage workers to communicate with those within the company who have implicit knowledge of a specific product or process.
 While the team members are always in pursuit of information regarding know-how, they are also often in pursuit of know-who.
 A lot of time can be saved when workers can find out quickly about the people who know anything regarding a matter of interest.

-3. It instils a sense of belonging among employees
+3. Sense of belonging among employees

 Remote companies have staff living and working from anywhere in the world.
 Having a workforce from different parts of the globe is one of the main advantages of distributed teams.

-It provides a secure space in which employees can drop in and out easily and feel like they are not only disconnected telecommuters but a big part of something far larger.
+It provides a secure space in which employees can drop in and out easily and feel like they are not only disconnected telecommuters.
+But a big part of something far larger.
 The water cooler effect for remote teams can thus be very positive for a company and its employees.

-4. Recognition of the accomplishments of employees
+4. Recognition of accomplishments

-As employees can personalize their profiles and share not only work-related details (job title, department) but also speak about their hobbies, interests and community affiliations, you can encourage them to create personal and human connections.
+As employees can personalize their profiles and share not only work-related details (job title, department) but also speak about their hobbies, interests, and community affiliations, you can encourage them to create personal and human connections.
 It will reduce the isolation that remote employees sometimes experience, and can even help break down departmental silos and barriers.

 It opens the communication lines for the workers, allowing them to communicate, feel like a vital part of the company, and propose ideas that are in the company’s best interest.
 Some of the more common ones are:

 - Microsoft teams

-How to create a water cooler effect?
+How to create a virtual water cooler effect?

-This is how you can create a virtual water cooler for remote teams –
+This is how you can create a virtual water cooler for remote teams,

 1. Establish contact which fosters interaction

 One of the ways to create a virtual water cooler for remote teams is by encouraging interaction.
 Thanks to connectivity channels in the workplace that use technology to drive collaboration, many remote workers report feeling more engaged than ever with their colleagues, performing mutual projects and achieving organizational goals.